 Salt Spring Island is a fall favorite for reduced lodging rates and shorter ferry lines.
 It also boasts a palette of autumn color, a delicious local harvest from the island’s many farms, and a chance at sun – the island is in the rainshadow of the Olympic mountains.

 Do: Pull over to sample harvest goodies at roadside farmstands – it’s a Salt Spring tradition!
 You’ll pass them along most of the island’s main roads, selling everything from homemade granola to fresh-made jams.
-If your trip falls on a Saturday, head to Centennial Park in Ganges for the Salt Spring Market (8:30am-4pm through October) for fresh produce, pumpkins and lots of island art.
+If your trip falls on a Saturday, head to Centennial Park in Ganges for the Salt Spring Market (9am-4pm April through October) for fresh produce, pumpkins and lots of island art.
 Rainy day?
-Visit saltspringstudiotour.com to plan an island road trip touring the 30 art studios where you’ll find beautiful ceramics, watercolors, woodcarvings and more.
-Fall is a wonderful time to be out on the water to spot seals, diving ducks and loons; rent a kayak from Island Escapades (163 Fulford-Ganges Rd, 250-537-2553) and paddle the afternoon away in Ganges Harbour.
+Visit saltspringstudiotour.com to plan your self-guided island road trip touring the 30 art studios where you’ll find beautiful ceramics, watercolors, woodcarvings and more.
+Fall is a wonderful time to be out on the water to spot seals, diving ducks and loons; rent a kayak from Beachside (163 Fulford-Ganges Rd, 250-537-2553) and paddle the afternoon away in Ganges Harbour.

-Eat: The Tree House Cafe (106 Purvis Ln) in Ganges is a must-stop for local flavor, from curried tofu to terriyaki salmon burgers, all washed down with a pint of Saltspring IPA.
+Eat: The Tree House Cafe (106 Purvis Ln) in Ganges is a must-stop for local flavor, from curried tofu to teriyaki salmon burgers, all washed down with a pint of Saltspring IPA.
 Don’t miss live music here on Friday nights.
-Another great bet is Rock Salt Restaurant and Cafe (2921 Fulford Ganges Rd) where you can nosh on spicy potato & pea samosas or a plate of hand-made pasta with a view of the water.
+Another great bet is Rock Salt Restaurant and Cafe (2921 Fulford Ganges Rd in Fulford Harbour by the little ferry dock where you can come or go from Vancouver Island) where you can nosh on spicy potato & pea samosas or a plate of poutine (my fave!) surrounded by local art with a view of the water.

-Get in on the fall harvest at Island Farmhouse B&B, a working farm situated on ten rural acres with both pasture and pond, where a room runs about $125 a night, including a farm-fresh breakfast.
+Stay: Get in on the fall harvest at Island Farmhouse B&B, a working farm situated on ten rural acres with both pasture and pond, where a room runs about $90 a night and includes a farm-fresh breakfast.